alexkiri/BackgroundBlurImprovedPlugin/README.md

 This mod allows adjusting the blur effect by:
 - increasing the resolution
 - increasing the intensity
-- disable the effect completely
+- disabling the effect completely

 ## Installation